 Your Next Career Starts Here.

-One year.
-Full time.
-On campus.
-Fall 2021.
-The professional Master of Engineering degree.
+The professional Master of Engineering degree

 UCLA’s one-year Master of Engineering (MEng) self-supporting, professional degree is designed to develop future engineering leaders.
 The degree addresses the needs of both students and industry, tailored to those who wish to pursue technical management positions, with both high-tech skill set and management savvy.
 The program includes an interdisciplinary technological concentration, an engineering professional development component and a capstone project.